SEED

 Quick growing plants that reach about 1 ft tall, making small green sprouts used just like sprouting broccoli – but much quicker and easier to grow.
 Sow early spring under cover, or mid to late summer for harvest in 50-60 days.

-Slightly spicy quick 'broccoli' derived from the Turnip family.
+Quick 'broccoli' from the Turnip family.
 Nice raw in salads or cooked.

 at least 300 seed , organic £